mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 #### Control Center: Set up the Control Center utility container

-We are going to spin up a container and then run Terraform to deploy the Control Center.
+You are going to spin up a container and then run Terraform to deploy the Control Center.

 1. Launch the container.